Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 - A mainland U.S. landfall is a possibility overnight Sunday into Monday morning

-- Those in or vacationing to Florida up through the Outer Banks need to pay very close attention to this storm.
+- Those in or vacationing from the northeast Gulf Coast up through the Carolinas need to pay very close attention to Dorian.
 Many uncertainties remain, but the weekend into next week could be impacted by this storm.

 It is important to note that the track and intensity of the storm may still change.
 Continue to follow our weather blog for the updates.